raspberrypilearning/dancing-unicorn-rainbow/en/step_5.md

 [[[rpi-scratch-control-led]]]

-+ To practice controlling your LED, complete these challenges:
++ To practice controlling your LED, complete the following:

 --- challenge ---

----
-title: Important Challenges
----

 1) When you press the P key, make the LED turn on for 2 seconds then turn off